-Matthew D. Kaplan understands these factors and handles all aspects of premise liability cases.
-Recently, he represented a child victim injured from a negligently displayed product at a large corporate home improvement store as well as a child who was injured as a result of an improperly built structure.
+The diligent Oregon premises liability attorneys at Kaplan Law LLC possess the first-hand experience and knowledge it takes to achieve a successful premises liability case outcome.
+Some of our recent successes include representing a child victim injured from a negligently displayed product at a large corporate home improvement store, and another child who was injured as a result of an improperly built structure.